Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: beyondthechickencoop.com

-They give you the “snackiness” of chips – without all the calories.
-In fact, one serving contains just 101 calories.
+These Pear Chips give you the “snackiness” of chips – with one serving containing just 101 calories.

 Now you will want your pears slightly green.
 That’s so your pears aren’t too hard – or too soft to slice.

-Then slice your pears into small strips.
-Place the pear slices on your dehydrator tray.
+Then slice your pears into small strips and place on your dehydrator tray.

 Let dry for about 10 hours in your dehydrator.